× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Space.

 Description.
 What appears to be a circular piece of black felt cloth 10cm in diameter is, in fact, much more.
-Over the course of 3 seconds, the user can toss the cloth onto a surface, such as a floor or wall, and create a circular hole 1 meter in diameter and 1 meter deep.
+Over the course of 3 seconds (independent of the user's DEX), the user can toss the cloth onto a surface, such as a floor or wall, and create a circular hole 1 meter in diameter and 1 meter deep.
 If the hole is placed on a surface that is < 1m thick, it creates a passageway through the surface straight to the other side; otherwise, it creates a normal pit.
-The user can then take 3 seconds to pull the hole off of the surface they placed it on, returning the surface to its normal state and sealing the aperture once more.
+The user can then take 3 seconds (independent of their DEX) to pull the hole off of the surface they placed it on, returning the surface to its normal state and sealing the aperture once more.
 Any objects or creatures inside the hole at this time are forcefully ejected, taking 1d10 physical damage in the process.
-If the hole is placed on a surface < 1m wide, the size of the hole matches the width of the surface it was placed on.
+If the hole is placed on a surface <1m wide, the size of the hole matches the width of the surface it was placed on.

 Higher Levels.
 At 4th level, the cloth is 20cm in diameter, creates a hole 2m in diameter and 2m deep, and deals 2d10 damage when it ejects creatures and objects.
 As an artifact, the cloth is 30cm in diameter, creates a hole 3m in diameter and depth, and deals 3d12 damage when it ejects creatures and objects.